buildo/avenger/README.md

 # Navigation

 Another useful set of utilities is the one used to handle client navigation in the browser.
-Following you can find a simple but exhautive example of how it is used:
+Following you can find a simple but exhaustive example of how it is used:

 ```ts
 export type CurrentView =